rgordonatrsgc/ics4u-isp-sandbox/README.md

 I'd like to have the ability to drag form either side to pull up the menus.

-Once you choose a new object, text "tap to place" will appear and the new opject button (three lines) will turn into a littel trash can, where you can cancel that item.
+Once you choose a new object, text "tap to place" will appear and the new object button (three lines) will turn into a littel trash can, where you can cancel that item.

 When adding new elements, there will be mass and friction sliders.
 There will be more options, like walls, when you scroll down further.